 I love Osprey or Sea Eagles and its wonderful to have a connection to such a beautiful bird and I feel honored to have this type of messenger.
 When Osprey comes to me (personally) its a waking dreams messenger’s symbol and it means something spiritual is about to me over the years.
 But generally it’s not for me anymore, but one of my apprentices and that was true today.

-When working with any “Bird Totem” these primordial and archaic one’s represent the soul as a living symbol, their soul, your soul, others soul and the soul of mother earth.
-Those who are dedicated to a spiritual life (above the undisciplined mind or body, past the stages of using any pot, wine, etc )… they come for those who do serious spiritual work.
+When working with any “Bird Totem” these primordial and archaic one’s represent our soul and soul nature as a living symbol, their soul, your soul, others soul and the soul of mother earth.
+Those who are dedicated to a spiritual life (past the undisciplined mind or body, past the stages of using any pot, wine, etc )… Osprey will come for those who do serious spiritual work.

 And this is the most important: Birds are messengers, and do not give you a message, they come to say… “A message is coming ‘for you’ in the next 24 hours, so pay attention” – if its a night bird such as an owl or nightingale, then it will come in your night dream, if its a day bird like hawk or jay, then the message will come in the waking dream: